paulngovu/binge/README.md

 Description of Test Cases:

-We use Jest and Enzyme for testing our application.
+We use Jest and Enzyme for testing our application.<br />
+You can run tests using `npm run test`.

 - `index.test.jsx`: tests the Home page render.
 This includes a snapshot test, tests for checking for components, and a test for the arrow button click.
 - `login.test.jsx`: tests the Login page render.
 This includes a snapshot test, and tests for checking for components.